Should Coeliacs Eat Oats? It Depends on the Oats.

 It is still a matter of controversy whether or not oats are safe for people with coeliac disease.
 Can coeliacs eat oats?
-The general consensus at this point seems to be that pure oats are safe for most, but not all, people with coeliac.
-Since oats can easily be contaminated with wheat during harvest, storage, or other stages of processing, it has been stressed that the oats be certified as pure.
-Although the classic 33-amino acid long oligopeptide that acts as the immunogenic stimulus in gliadin had not yet been found in oats, other peptides isolated from oats do activate T-cells isolated from coeliac patients.
+The general consensus at this point seems to be that pure oats are safe for most, but not all, people with coeliac disease.
+Since oats can easily be contaminated with wheat, rye, and barley during harvest, storage, and various other stages of processing, it has been stressed that the oats be certified as pure according to the Global Oats Protocol.
+Although the classic 33-amino acid long oligopeptide that acts as the immunogenic stimulus in gliadin had not yet been found in oats, other peptides isolated from oats do activate T-cells isolated from coeliac patients, namely the protein Avenin.
 A new study performed in Spain by Isabel Comino et al. suggests that it is not that some coeliac patients can’t tolerate all oats, but rather that all coeliac patients can’t tolerate some oats.
 Their results are reported in the January 2011 issue of GUT: An International Journal of Gastroenterology and Hepatology.

 Dr Comina and her colleagues examined nine different cultivars of oats.
 They exposed each of them to a sensitive monoclonal antibody generated to recognize the toxic 33-mer from gliadin and also measured if each of the oat varieties could elicit an immune response in peripheral blood mononuclear cells from coeliac patients.
 They wanted to see if they could correlate recognition by the monoclonal antibody to induction of a T-cell response, and found that they certainly could.